Siguza/IOHIDeous/docs/index.md

 8. Reallocate the memory with a useful data structure.
 9. Read from or write to that structure.

-> As a little excourse, two notes regarding the use of `OSString`:
+> Two notes regarding the use of `OSString`:
 >
 > 1. I would've used `OSData`, but it turns out that has been using `kmem_alloc(kernel_map)` rather than `kalloc` for allocations larger than one page for quite some time, which means that `OSData` buffers will never go to the `kalloc_map` anymore.
-> 2.
+> 2. The serialised format of an `OSString` does not contain a null terminator (unlike `OSSymbol`), however one is added when instantiating/unserialising it, thus to occupy `N` bytes, the serialised length has to be `N-1`.

 With that settled, let's look at how we can read and write memory after `evg` has been moved already.